topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 7. Additional Examples
 ---
 This chapter provides additional sensor examples not included in the "Examples for TOPST VCP Rev G" in the Arduino IDE.
-It provides example guides for using commonly used Arduino sensors with the TOPST VCP-G board, helping users integrate various sensors into their projects effectively.
+It provides example guides for using commonly used Arduino sensors with the VCP-G board, helping users integrate various sensors into their projects effectively.

 </br></br></br>

 ## 7.1 Infrared (IR) Sensor (Transceiver)
 ---
-</br></br>

 ### 7.1.1 Infrared (IR) Sensor 1
 ---
-This example demonstrates how the TOPST VCP-G board controls an IR sensor and two LEDs on the breadboard.
+This example demonstrates how the VCP-G board controls an IR sensor and two LEDs on the breadboard.
 After reading the IR sensor value, if the IR sensor value is HIGH, it is considered that there is no obstacle, and the green LED turns on while the red LED turns off.
 Conversely, if the IR sensor value is LOW, it is considered that there is an obstacle, and the red LED turns on while the green LED turns off.
 Additionally, the presence or absence of an obstacle is printed to the serial monitor.

 #### 7.1.1.1 Hardware Requirements
-- TOPST VCP-G Board (x1)
+- VCP-G Board (x1)
 - Breadboard (x1)
 - IR transceiver sensor (x1)
 - LED (x2: Different colors are recommended)